kstenerud/concise-encoding/cte-specification.md

   * Times must be valid.
 For example: hour 30, while technically encodable, is not allowed.
   * Map keys must not be container types or the `empty` type.
   * Maps must not contain duplicate keys (that includes mathematically equivalent keys).
-  * An array's element type must be a scalar type.
-Arrays of arrays, containers, or `empty`, are not allowed.
-  * An array's elements must be small enough to fit in the array's designated element type.
   * Upper case text is not allowed, except in strings and time values.
   * Whitespace must only occur as described in the whitespace section.